 People Connection Chat

-AOL People Connection, available only in AOL Desktop for Windows, is the main home to dozens of chat rooms grouped into two categories: chat rooms created by AOL and chat rooms created by members.
+AOL People Connection is the main home to dozens of chat rooms grouped into two categories: chat rooms created by AOL and chat rooms created by members.
 Chats in both groups focus on a specific topic, such as health, hobbies, arts and entertainment, games, food, celebrities, geographical location, pets, politics, friendship, travel, and sports.
 Chat rooms created by members can be either private or public, and private chats require that you know the name of the chat room to participate.

 The process for viewing the People Connection room list and joining a public chat is as follows: